postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces.md

 Use the search bar to find the workspace to which you want to move the element, or filter by workspace visibility by selecting the icon to the right of the search bar.

 You can share entities to personal, private, team, and public workspaces that you have access to.
-Shared private, team, and public workspaces allow you to collaborate with others.

-> You cannot move entities from team, private, or public workspaces to a personal workspace.
+> You can't move entities from team, private, or public workspaces to a personal workspace.

 <!-- -->